smartuse/platform/docs/README.md

 From 2016 to 2019, the association is pursuing a priority programme in which, among other things, concrete solutions for the current challenge of "the consequences of population and economic growth" are to be worked out.
 In February 2017, the association called for the submission of cooperation projects in a two-stage procedure.

-ARGE ("Arbeitsgemeinschaft") SmartUse submitted the **Smart Use** project in the first round in April 2017.
+The SmartUse ARGE ("Arbeitsgemeinschaft") submitted the **Smart Use** project in the first round in April 2017.
 Aiming to contribute to a more evidence-based approach to spatial development by investigating and mapping spatial use patterns "bottom-up" through the analysis of suitable relational data sets, the project proposed to achieve this by: (1) recording spatial-temporal routines and presenting, analysing and interpreting them at different scale levels, and (2) involving the actors involved in spatial development with a view to existing spatial structures, planned projects and strategic guidelines.
 In July 2017, the ARGE association awarded the contract for the initial project, to run until January 2019.

 The aims of the initial project founded by Zurich Metropolitan Area Association included: